Cebu Schools Athletic Foundation, Inc.: History

 In the league's first 9 years, the University of the Visayas was considered to be the league's powerhouse, winning the basketball tournament for 9 consecutive years and was a contender for basically all the sports of the league.
 However, this changed in the league's 10th season, after the University of Cebu, led by June Mar Fajardo, became the first team other than UV to win the basketball championship.
 In addition, the University of San Jose–Recoletos won the men's and women's volleyball championship, the University of Southern Philippines Foundation won the athletics championship.
 The University of Cebu also won the tennis tournament, a sport which UV has also dominated for a long time.

 In 2013, a high school basketball player named Scott Aying, son of former PBA player Danny Aying, was ruled ineligible after failing to serve a two-year residency period after transferring from San Beda College to the University of San Carlos.
 Aying's parents sought legal action against CESAFI and the league's commissioner, Felix Tiukinhoy, Jr. Aying's parents argued that Tiukinhoy and other league officials “wrongfully interpreted the tournament's rules and "unjustly disqualified" our son".
 The judge later allowed the younger Aying to play, stating that Aying did not violate the league's two-year residency rule.

 In 2015, Southwestern University was found to have fielded overaged basketball players in their high school team after it was discovered that nine of its players have submitted the tampered versions of their birth certificates.
 To avoid inflicting more damage to the school's name, SWU eventually pulled out all of its teams in the high school division and also considered to pull out all of its college teams but decided not to as the school is considered a perennial contender in the college division especially in the basketball championship.
 The university had also issued an apology to the CESAFI about this incident.
 However, SWU eventually returned to the high school division the following year.

 In the 2018–19 CESAFI season, University of Cebu – Lapu-Lapu and Mandaue Campus became the thirteenth member school to join the CESAFI tournament.

 The CESAFI was one of the many sports leagues affected by the COVID-19 pandemic in the Philippines.
 The pandemic forced the league to cancel its 2020 and 2021 seasons.

 In 2022, the University of the Philippines Cebu confirmed its participation in the CESAFI, becoming its 14th member school.
 Also in the same year, CESAFI Esports League was also inaugurated.
 It is the first collegiate esports competition in the Philippines that is under the supervision of athletic directors from CESAFI member schools.

+After the 2023-24 season, Southwestern University PHINMA Cobras announced that they're leaving the CESAFI, as it shifts its focus and resources to “developing programs that will improve key services to our students enabling them to have a more enriching learning journey and personal growth experience.”